-Mark Daly is the Director of Education at the McGill University Health Centre in Montreal, and previously held the position of Patient Safety Officer since the position was created in 2005.
+Mark Daly is an Assistant Professor in the McGill University Faculty of Medicine and Director of Faculty Development for Interprofessional Education.
+He works with the Office of Interprofessional Education to develop and implement interprofessional courses for medical, nursing, speech language pathology, occupational and physical therapy students.
+Mark was the inaugural Director of Education at the McGill University Health Centre in Montreal, and previously held the position of Patient Safety Officer since the position was created in 2005.
 He joined the MUHC in 1983 after completing his training as a Registered Respiratory Therapist.
 He worked in the Department of Anesthesia for twenty years.
 Mark has worked as a Planner and Quality Advisor.
-Mark is an Assistant Professor in the McGill University Faculty of Medicine and Director of Faculty Development for Interprofessional Education.
-He works with the Office of Interprofessional Education to develop and implement interprofessional courses for medical, nursing, speech language pathology, occupational and physical therapy students.

 Vision for patient safety in Canada: